TZU: 2014-present: Post-TZU endeavours

-Following the group's disbandment, Joelistics and Count Bounce continued their solo careers, writing and producing for other artists, with Joel also continuing his solo career alongside.
-In 2017, Joel revealed on Facebook post that the Madonna song "Veni Vidi Vici" started out as a demo him and Dustin McLean wrote a few years ago that ended up in the hands of fellow Australian producer M-Phazes.
-M-Phazes did some work on the demo before passing it on to an unnamed colleague in America who would give it to Madonna to use for her new album, Rebel Heart.
-She would include the song on the album's deluxe edition, but did not give the two songwriting credits upon the album's release in March 2015.
-They would eventually be credited in September 2017, receiving 1.5% in royalties.
+Following the group's disbandment, Joelistics and Count Bounce continued writing and producing for other artists, with Joelistics also continuing his career as a solo artist.
+In 2017, Joelistics revealed in a Facebook post that the Madonna song "Veni Vidi Vici" started out as a demo that he and Dustin McLean wrote that ended up in the hands of producer M-Phazes.
+M-Phazes worked on the demo before passing it on to an unnamed colleague in the United States, who then gave it to Madonna to use for her new album, Rebel Heart.
+The song was featured on the deluxe edition of the album, but Joelistics and McLean were not given songwriting credits upon the album's release in March 2015.
+This was later corrected in September 2017, with the two receiving credits and 1.5% in royalties each.

 In 2024, all four members of TZU were briefly reunited for one of the Elefant Traks 25th Anniversary concerts.
-The following year, Joelistics released "Terrific", a single featuring vocals from Count Bounce (credited under his old stage name, Seed MC) and turntablism from Paso Bionic, marking the first time the three have appeared on a song together since TZU's disbandment.
-Yeroc was absent from this collaboration as he is no longer an active musician.
+The following year, Joelistics released the single "Terrific", which featured vocals from Count Bounce (credited under his old stage name, Seed MC) and turntablism from Paso Bionic, marking the first time the three have recorded a song together since 2013.
+Yeroc was absent from the collaboration as he is no longer an active musician.